Empire Rye

 + Is Empire Rye regulated by New York State or the federal government?

 At this time Empire Rye is a collaborative project of individual whiskey distilleries throughout the State of New York.
-The Empire Rye Whiskey Association hold trademark of the Empire Rye name and certification mark.
+The Empire Rye Whiskey Association holds the trademark of the Empire Rye name and certification mark.

 + Why does Empire Rye set barrel entry proof at a 115° proof maximum, rather than the legal maximum of 125° proof?